Protocol Serialization and Deserialization¶

 object.__setattr__(self, "format", TimestampFormat(self.document_value))

-Data in traits is intended to be immutable, so both DynamicTrait
+Data in traits is intended to be immutable, so both DynamicTrait and Trait

-, and all implementations of Trait
+are dataclasses with frozen=True, and all implementations of Trait must also

 use that argument.
-This can be worked around during __init__
+This can be worked around during __init__ using

-to set any additional properties the Trait
+object.__setattr__ to set any additional properties the Trait defines.

 Shape Serializers and Serializeable Shapes¶